What if you could watch a short video that could help you become a better dad?

 The upside is that imposter syndrome is rather common.
 Up to 82% of people will report having experienced imposter syndrome at some point in their lives.
 The rest are just sociopaths.
 I’m kidding.
 But really, who doesn’t feel it?
 I’m not sure I’ve ever met them…

 Its commonality means it is relatable.
 And any good sales person will tell you that anytime something is relatable, that’s an opportunity.
 Every dad knows he needs to work on overcoming his shortcomings before his kids get old enough to notice.
+If he doesn’t, he’ll never know how to handle a difficult toddler.
+Difficult teenager.
+And so on.
 Imposter syndrome is a good place to start.

 Viola Gerlach – The Power of Taking Risks That Matter